 A type of scaffolding is created by synthetic bone grafts in which the patient’s cells are able to form new bone.
 Using bones from the patient’s body is the most preferable option, but your oral surgeon will best be able to decide which method suits your personal needs.

-If you are considering dental implants in or near Rochester, Michigan, please contact Rochester Advanced Dentistry or call us at (248) 656-2020 for a free evaluation.
+If you are considering dental implants in or near Rochester, Michigan, please contact Rochester Advanced Dentistry or call us at (248) 656-2020 for an evaluation.